Edgar Speyer: Anti-German pressure

 The end of the 19th century and the first decade of the 20th century saw rising anti-German sentiment in Britain.
 As the naval arms race between Britain and Germany escalated, distrust of Germans and those of German origin was stirred-up by press warnings of the rising military threat from Germany.
 This was developed further in popular magazines such as the National Review and in novels such as Erskine Childers' The Riddle of the Sands and invasion novels such as William Le Queux's The Invasion of 1910.

 Following the British declaration of war with Germany on 4 August 1914, Speyer resigned as a partner of the Frankfurt branch of the bank.
 After a Royal Proclamation on 11 September 1914 requiring British subjects to have no links with companies doing business with Germany, Speyer resigned as a partner of the American bank.
 Nonetheless, suspicions regarding Speyer's German parentage led to a hate campaign against him.
 Crowds gathered outside his home and jeered visitors.

 Accusations of his disloyalty and treachery appeared in the Press, and he was accused of signalling to German submarines from his Norfolk house.
 Lady Speyer was ostracised from societies and associations of which she had formerly been a member.
 Speyer was asked to resign from the board of the Poplar Hospital due to threats of substantial reductions in donations if he remained.
-The couple was asked to remove their children from school as other parents were threatening to remove theirs.
+The couple were asked to remove their daughters from school as other parents were threatening to remove their children.

 Speyer ignored a call to write one of the "loyalty letters" that Sir Arthur Pinero proposed be provided by prominent naturalised citizens of German origin.
 Instead, on 17 May 1915, Speyer wrote to Asquith, then Prime Minister, asking him to accept his resignation as a Privy Counsellor and to revoke his baronetcy, stating:

 Nothing is harder to bear than a sense of injustice that finds no vent in expression.